slinlee/slinlee.github.io/wedding.md

 ## Updates:
 - **Feb 4, 2017:** **Book your flights and accommodations and send us the details!** The deadline for hotels is March 1.
 The AirBnb we mentioned below is full already :(

+    You're also invited to our [banquet in the San Francisco Bay Area in August](/banquet).

 - **Nov 27, 2016:** Check out the schedule of events.
 We added details about what we'll all be seeing together so you can better plan the rest of your trip!
 By the way, here are some [photos from our first trip to Iceland together](https://goo.gl/photos/cqvibNkrtgLX2qmn7).